Read time: 4 minutes

 Some LaunchDarkly SDKs do not yet support context-based feature flagging.
 Instead, they rely on legacy user objects.

 To learn which SDKs are available to use with contexts, read SDKs.
+To learn more about upgrading to contexts, read Best practices for upgrading users to contexts.

 Understanding context attributes